 Restless Leg Syndrome (RLS) is considered a complicated internal disease in Chinese medicine.
 RLS is not detailed in ancient Chinese medical texts as a specific syndrome, but displays particular attributes that are recognized in Chinese medical theory.
 The patterns of disharmony described below are separated to help describe this condition; in actuality, restless leg syndrome will have combined patterns of imbalance.
-Resolving this condition will require many months of combined therapies used daily including RLS foot soaks, Acu-stick application to acupressure points 2-3 times per day, and herbal therapy.
+Resolving this condition will require many months of combined therapies.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 36

 - Apply the Water Element Acupressure Stick to Acupressure Point Kidney 3

 - Apply the Metal Element Acupressure Stick to Acupressure Point Large Intestine 4